Devi 2: Plot

-Krishna and his wife Devi arrive in Mauritius for Krishna's work, leaving their daughter with Devi's parents.
+2 years after the events of the first film, Krishna and his wife, Devi are shown living happily with their daughter.
+While Krishna is possessed by Ruby as he went out for work while seeing her nameplate, he requested Devi to pull him inside.
+They arrive in Mauritius for Krishna's work, leaving their daughter with Devi's parents.
 As the story moves, Devi meets with Lawyer Lalitha.
 They became friends that night.
 Krishna wakes up and closes the door, which was open, but it opens again suddenly.
 Next, Devi becomes suspicious of Krishna because a colleague hugged him.
 She makes this as an issue and asks him to promise on their daughter's photo to which he says that it is casual and that he will not make a big deal out of it.
 Again, in the middle of the night, Krishna wakes up and closes the door, but the door suddenly opens after he left.

 The next day, Devi sees Krishna (aka Alex) with Sara and again became suspicious of Krishna.
 She asks him about it, but he replied that it was someone else and that he was at his office, and if there is any doubt about him, she can visit him there.
 On his way to his office, Krishna encounters a gang who warns him not to follow Sara.
 Again, in the middle of the night, Krishna wakes up and closes the door, but the door suddenly opens after he left.
 The next day was their wedding anniversary, but Krishna seems to have forgotten it, so Devi was angry and did not give him lunch.
 After some time, Lalitha convinces Devi, so they both went to Krishna's office, where he was not there.
 On their way they again, they spot Krishna (aka Ranga) with Eesha.
 Lalitha mistakes Krishna going behind a girl because Devi does not have time for him after their childbirth, so Devi wears a modern dress to impress him, but he mistakes it as Ruby (from the previous film Devi(l)).
 However, Krishna finds that it is Devi and tells her that he likes her as she is and loves her only and that no woman will be in his life except her.
 He even promises on her daughter's photo.